aussiearef/SproutMethod-NUnit/README.md

 ## Get Started

-To enroll in the course, click [here](https://www.udemy.com/course/unit-testing-net-applications-with-nunit/?referralCode=19BF374BEE9EB0A185CB).
+To enrol in the course, click [here](https://www.udemy.com/course/unit-testing-net-applications-with-nunit/?referralCode=19BF374BEE9EB0A185CB).

-Feel free to explore the code samples and resources provided in this repository to enhance your learning experience.
+Feel free to explore this repository's code samples and resources to enhance your learning experience.

 ## More Free Courses on YouTube